EHollingerFllStk/Purple-Rain-React-Quiz-App/README2.md

 # Purple Rain React Quiz App #

-This application quizzes folx on thier knowlegde of the prolific artist Prince.
+This application quizzes folx on thier knowledge of the prolific artist Prince.

 ## Background on Prince ##